clojure-lsp/clojure-lsp/docs/settings.md

 - `:level` with available values: `:info`, `:warning`, `:error` or `:off` with default value of `:info`.
 - `:exclude` a whole namespace with `#{my-ns}` or a specific var `#{my-ns/foo}`.
+- `:exclude-when-defined-by` excludes this linter when your var is defined by a macro for example, like `#{my-ns/deftest}`.

 Example: